hurbcom/challenge-bravo/README.md

 -   The API can be written with or without the help of _frameworks_
     -   If you choose to use a _framework_ that results in _boilerplate code_, mark in the README which piece of code was written by you.
 The more code you make, the more content we will have to rate.
 -   The API needs to support a volume of 1000 requests per second in a stress test.
--   The API needs to include real and current quotes through integration with public currency quote APIs
+-   The API needs to include real and current quotes through integration with public rate quote APIs

 ## Evaluation criteria